AndreVasilev/Refresh-firebase-missing-dsyms/README.md

-# Refresh Firebase missing dSYMs
+# Upload missing dSYMs to Firebase Crashlytics

 Crashlytics [requires](https://firebase.google.com/docs/crashlytics/get-deobfuscated-reports?platform=ios#expandable-1 "requires") you to upload new generated dSYMs by Apple for every crash record if dSYMs are missing.
 It is very annoying.
 These scripts can help you automate this process